kaito-nakatani/shraito/_tabs/travel-info.md

                     <strong>Airport WiFi</strong>
                 </div>
                 <div class="subsection-content" id="airport-wifi">
                     <p>WiFi in Indian airports is a bit annoying: in order to connect to airport wifi, you will need to provide a verification code sent by SMS to a phone number.
-If you don’t have a working phone connection in India and need to use the airport WiFi, go to the information desk, or ask the airport staff.
-The attendant at the information desk can either give you a one-time use code or use their own mobile device to receive your verification code.</p>
+If you don’t have a working phone connection in India and need to use the airport WiFi, ask the information desk or find a Wi-Fi kiosk.
+At the information desk, the attendant at the information desk can either give you a one-time use code or use their own mobile device to receive your verification code.
+At the kiosk, you can scan your passport to receive a one-time code.</p>
                 </div>
             </div>
             <!-- Subsection: Currency -->